vega/altair/doc/user_guide/transform/aggregate.rst

 The aggregate property of a field definition can be used to compute aggregate summary statistics (e.g., :code:`median`, :code:`min`, :code:`max`) over groups of data.

-If at least one fields in the specified encoding channels contain aggregate, the resulting visualization will show aggregate data.
+If any field in the specified encoding channels contains an aggregate, the resulting visualization will show aggregate data.
 In this case, all fields without aggregation function specified are treated as group-by fields in the aggregation process.